Background

 of parts of the island around 1780.

-Various land owners produced estate maps of their property and it was William Edgeworth, who had been involved in the bog survey, that produced a trigonometrical survey of Co Longford and part of Roscommon.
+Various land owners produced estate maps of their property and it was William Edgeworth, who had been involved in the Bogs Commission survey, that produced a trigonometrical survey of Co Longford and part of Roscommon.
 With him, 'native Irish cartography attained a new high level'.
+Alexander Nimmo, for the same survey, produced a comprehensive map of the Kerry region in 1811.

-In 1824 the six-inch Ordnance Survey mapping of Ireland was begun.
+In 1824 the six-inch Ordnance Survey mapping of Ireland was begun under Thomas Colby.
 As a consequence the surveyors were the first group to systematically get to all the significant mountain summits on the island.

 Principal triangulation